-Eide Bailly identified processes and controls through walk-throughs with CCA process owners relating to applicable program requirements and identified gaps based on process objectives and associated risks.
-Eide Bailly conducted Tests of Design to consider whether the processes, individually or in combination with others, is capable of effectively preventing or detecting and correcting noncompliance as well as substantive tests based on risk and tests of processes surrounding eligibility and enrollment to consider whether the process was implemented and operated in a manner appropriate to accomplish its objective.
-We tested identified processes and oversight activities within the audit scope and identified findings indicating process deficiencies.
+Eide Bailly identified processes through walk-throughs with CCA process owners relating to applicable program requirements and identified gaps based on process objectives and associated risks.
+Eide Bailly considered tests of design to determine whether the processes, individually or in combination with others, is capable of effectively preventing or detecting and correcting noncompliance.
+We also performed substantive tests based on risk and tests of processes surrounding eligibility and enrollment to consider whether the process was implemented and operated in a manner appropriate to accomplish its objective.
+We tested identified processes and oversight activities within the audit scope and identified findings indicating process deficiencies, noting none.

-Specific to 45 C.F.R. §155.1200(c), the scope of work was designed to assess overall compliance with 45 C.F.R. §155, CCA's processes and procedures designed to identify the functions of the exchange as defined within the statute.

-Additionally, CCA contracted for a limited scope from the previous audit.
+Specific to 45 C.F.R. §155.1200(c), the scope of work was designed to assess overall compliance with 45 C.F.R. §155 subparts C, D, E, and K, CCA's processes and procedures designed to identify the functions of the exchange as defined within the statute.
+Additionally, CCA requested permission from CMS and contracted for a limited scope audit limited to the suparts identified above.
 Information technology privacy and security was excluded from the current year scope.
 The scope was not included in the minimum requirements included in 45 C.F.R. §155.
 In addition the Small Business Health Options Program (SHOP) was excluded from the scope.
 A confirmation from a regional contact from CMS to CCA confirmed the scope limitations were appropriate.